Running NekRS as a Standalone Application

 0.018,1.540674311383,-0.78539846245391

-By setting output = 'pressure velocity' for NekRSStandaloneProblem, we interpolate the NekRS solution (which for this example has degrees of freedom per element, since polynomialOrder = 7 in turbPipe.par) onto a second-order version of the same mesh by creating MooseVariables named P and velocity.
+By using NekFieldVariable objects in the [FieldTransfers] block, we write the NekRS solution for pressure and velocity (which for this example has degrees of freedom per element, since polynomialOrder = 7 in turbPipe.par) onto second-order Lagrange auxiliary variables named P and velocity_x, velocity_y, and velocity_z.
 You can then apply any MOOSE object to those variables, such as postprocessors, userobjects, auxiliary kernels, and so on.
 You can also transfer these variables to another MOOSE application if you want to couple NekRS to MOOSE without feedback - such as for using Nek's velocity to transport a passive scalar in another MOOSE application.

 The axial velocity computed by NekRS, as well as the velocity interpolated onto the mesh mirror, are shown in Figure 2.